-Occasionally, a business comes along that generates cash like an engine, enabling its owners to grow it freely and achieve their wildest plans – product diversification, geographical expansion, or a stock market float – without the aid of money from external investors.
-But these firms are increasingly rare.
+Unless you’re lucky enough to have started a business that’s generating cash like an engine, you’ll likely need to look for external finance at some point.
 Even the most successful Silicon Valley cash cows, Google, Facebook and Amazon among them, all received funding from business angels and institutions on their way to initial public offering (IPO).

-So, the chances are that your business will require a cash injection at some point during the various stages of its growth.
-When that time comes, you will be faced with a lot of confusing jargon relating to the type of funding you require.
-Seed, Series A, and IPO all mean different things and – although in some cases the difference between them is subjective – you’ll be expected to understand the basic principles that underpin each (at the very least).
+If you’re considering a funding round, you’ll be faced with jargon relating to the type of funding you require.
+Seed, Series A, and IPO all mean different things and – although in some cases the difference between them are overlapping – you’ll need to understand the basic principles that underpin them.

 What are the different stages of start-up funding?

 While not all start-ups need to resort to pre-seed funding, business owners sometimes go this route to develop a protoype or an idea.
 If you’ve got a solid plan about how to go to market, you may attract investors to back you.
 The objective?
 To use the funding to develop your concept into a minimum viable product or MVP.

 The usual goal of pre-seed funding is to fund initial expenses to create your MVP such as incorporating your business, researching the market, developing the concept, travel, meetings and perhaps a few discretionary purchases along the way.